 Some people find these interviews much more comfortable and straightforward than the MMI format.
 It depends on you.
 In either case, preparation is essential.
 If you have practiced with mock interviews and put serious thought into your answers, the interview process will be more painless.

 As hard as it is to get into med school, there are steps that you can take to make it easier on yourself.
 In the quest to be as competitive as possible, there are mistakes that you can avoid making to save yourself from regret.

 Medical schools will know how many times you attempted the MCAT and what you scored each time.
 With that in mind, you should only take the MCAT when you know you’re ready.
-Some people may cave into peer pressure and follow what their peers are doing.

 If you don’t feel ready for the MCAT or feel you could benefit from taking a gap year, then it's a path worth considering.
 Getting your applications in early and taking the MCAT before you’re ready may sound like a good idea, given that schools grant admission on a rolling basis.